omeka/omeka-s-enduser/docs/search.md

 You can reset your search terms at any time by using the "Reset" button on the upper right next to the "Search" button.

 ### Media advanced search
-Advanced search for media is accessed from the [Media](content/media.md) browse page, from the *Advanced Search* link above the table of item sets.
+Advanced search for media is accessed from the [Media](content/media.md) browse page, from the **Advanced Search** link above the table of item sets.

 ![Advanced search button indicated with a red arrow.](files/search_mediaadvance1.png)

 The advanced search loads on a new page, and has the following options:

-- *Search full-text:* runs a full-text search on all of the text for every media resource in the installation.
+- **Search full-text**: runs a full-text search on all of the text for every media resource in the installation.
-- *Search by value:* search for a term or phrase which you enter
+- **Search by value**: search for a term or phrase which you enter
 	- The first selector allows you to specify a property to search.
 	- The second selector allows you to set the relationship the property has with the value.
 The options are:
 		- is exactly,